matuzo/matuzoat/src/blog/-flex-grow-is-weird-or-is-it.md

   **I thought I got everything figured out, but when I tried it on a website a colleague has recently made, nothing worked as expected.
-No matter what we did, the layout didn't look and work like it did in my demo.
+No matter what we did, the layout didn’t look and work like it did in my demo.
 That got me thinking and I started to doubt that I knew what flex-grow was all about.**
 tags:
   - css